Burnley, Victoria: History

 There were two ferries across the river, one being the Twickenham ferry.
 It was replaced by the MacRobertson Bridge (1935).

 On 22 January 1885, St Bartholomew's Anglican Church was opened after land had been granted by the Victorian Government in 1870.

 In 1887, the first State primary school was opened; the primary school was demolished in the 1970s to become the Golden Square Bicentennial Park.
 A temporary primary school in Burnley Park closed in 1987.
 Quite near the site of the temporary school is a remnant dead tree, evidence of the traditional Aboriginal inhabitants.
 It may have been a marker tree for ritual events or a tree from which bark was taken for a canoe or shelter.
 Separated from these areas by the railway line is a section of Burnley Park set aside for travelling circuses and outdoor music events called Reunion Park.

 Burnley Post Office opened on 21 March 1887.

 In the southernmost part of the Survey Paddock, through which the freeway passes, there is a public golf course and sports facilities comprising the Kevin Bartlett Sporting and Recreation Complex.
-Bartlett was a Richmond footballer.
+Kevin Bartlett was a Richmond footballer.

 In 1991 the adjacent horticultural college celebrated its centenary, by when it was famed for the training of career horticulturists and as the metropolitan venue for demonstrations for amateur gardeners.
 In its grounds is an ornamental garden area of several hectares, among the best of Melbourne's passive recreation areas.

+Following the construction of the CityLink road on its southern boundary, one its two tunnels was named for the suburb.

 Local landmarks

 With a large number of historic small homes in narrow streets, Burnley has a diverse range of residential architecture as well as many public buildings including churches, hotels, shops and factories including the former factory and workshop of the pipe organ building firm of George Fincham & Sons, Australia's most prolific pipe organ builder from the 1862 until the late 20th century.
 George Fincham established his business in Stawell Street, Burnley, in 1862.

 Burnley has three major parks: Ryan's Reserve, on Swan Street, is a centre for tennis and netball; Golden Square Bicentennial Park is the former site of the Burnley Primary School, which was merged with Cremorne Primary School and Richmond Primary School; Burnley Park houses Burnley Oval, near Yarra Boulevard and Melbourne Girls College.

-Kevin Bartlett Reserve (named after former VFL/AFL star Kevin Bartlett) houses a number of playing fields and a sporting complex.
+Kevin Bartlett Reserve (named after former Australian rules footballer Kevin Bartlett) houses a number of playing fields and a sporting complex.

 Burnley Public Golf Course services local residents and other Melburnians.